 In this section, we will cover the physical installation of the various components of the Axis in-vehicle solution.
-The two primary components of this solution will be the AXIS F91 main unit and the Axis-K410-V1 server.
+The two primary components of this solution will be the AXIS F9114-R MK II Main Unit and the Axis-K410-V1 server.
 Both of these devices should be installed in a secure location in the vehicle, preferably close to one another.